 Alternatively, if you’re feeling very energetic, you could hike to the summit in around an hour.

-A further 10-15 minutes’ walk from the Niomon Gate brings you to the Maniden (Main Temple of Kannon Worship).
-Although the original building burned down in 1921, this sympathetic reconstruction is a beautiful wooden building, constructed on pillars on a steep slope.
+A further 10-15 minutes walk from the Niomon Gate brings you to the Maniden (Main Temple of Kannon Worship).
+Although the original building burned down in 1921, this sympathetic reconstruction is a beautiful wooden building, constructed on pillars up a steep slope.